-It is happening.
+The automotive industry is changing.
+The electric vehicle benefits are winning out.
+It is happening now.
 We are making the switch to electric as a society.
-You see charging stations going up in more places which makes electric more feasible and attractive.
+Electric vehicle sales grew 55 percent in the United States from 2021 to 2022.
+You can see charging stations going up in more places which makes electric more feasible and attractive.
 There are signs of the electric movement happening everywhere as emissions restrictions tighten.
 Just look at this new headline from Car and Driver, “Hertz Buying 100,000 Teslas in $4.2 Billion Deal, Making EVs 20 Percent of Its Fleet”.
 I heard about it on the nightly news and that is a clear sign of the demand of electric going up.

 EVs are becoming more popular each year and more public charging stations are being added each year as well.
 The advantages of electric cars offer savings in the form of lower daily commuting cost, lower cost of maintenance and replacement, as well as savings for the environment in the lessening of greenhouse gases.
 Despite the front loaded cost, the electric car provides many incentives that in turn are transformed to savings and investment to the environment.
 Just like with gasoline powered cars, consumers should consider their needs before deciding on the electric car that’s right for them.
 A few things to consider include range, price, and the size of the car you need.
 Do you find the benefits of electric vehicles attractive?
 Which ones are you considering?
 Or if you have an EV already, share your thoughts on social media @familyfocusblog.
 We’d love to hear from EV drivers on what it is like to like to own and drive plug-in electric vehicles!